hbsgithub/deno-azure-openai-proxy/README_en.md

 # deno-azure-openai-proxy

+No server needed, free to use.
 This is an Azure OpenAI proxy deployed on Deno Deploy.

-Supports custom secondary domains or domain binding.
+## Features
+1. Compared to Cloudflare Workers, it can be used directly without a proxy.
+2. Support for custom second-level domain names (*.deno.dev) or binding your own domain name.

-Supports typewriter mode for streaming response.
+3. Support for typewriter mode of streaming responses.
+4. No server required, free online deployment, with a monthly limit of 100,000 requests.
 # Deployment Method

 1. Visit https://dash.deno.com/ and register and log in.